AdobeDocs/experience-manager-learn.en/help/spa-angular-tutorial/navigation-routing.md

     This is a simple class to represent an individual navigation link.
 In the class constructor we expect `data` to be the JSON object passed in from AEM.
 This class will be used within both the `NavigationComponent` and `HeaderComponent` to easily populate the navigation structure.

-    No data transformation is performed, this class is primarily created to strongly type the JSON Model.
+    No data transformation is performed, this class is primarily created to strongly type the JSON model.
 Notice that `this.children` is typed as `NavigationLink[]` and that the constructor recursively creates new `NavigationLink` objects for each of the items in the `children` array.
 Recall that JSON model for the `Header` is hierarchical.

 6. Open the file `navigation-link.spec.ts`.
 This is the test file for the `NavigationLink` class.
 Update it with the following: